Stacks Image 1601

 Attendance and Participation (10%):

 Philosophy comes alive and most interesting through discussion, through engaging with each other about questions raised in the texts.
-An A in the course will thus require good attendance and participation in classroom and online zoom discussions
+An A in the course will thus require good attendance and participation in online class discussions

 Mid-term assignment (40% each)